bluesky/tiled/docs/source/how-to/client-logger.md

 # Use Performance and Debug Logging

 The client logs all network traffic (requests sent, responses received) and interactions with its cache, if present.
-This can be especially useful measuring speed and identifying bottlenecks.
+This can be especially useful for measuring speed and identifying bottlenecks.

 ## Turn on client logging